Unboxed-Software/solana-course/content/transfer-hook.md

 To use the 2 last methods of setting the seed, you need to get the account index.
 This represents the index of the account passed into the `Execute` function of the hook.
-This is standardized.
+The indexes are standardized: